Farfisa: Later models

 The Transicord was a transistor electric accordion, and is essentially the circuitry for a Compact-series organ in an accordion-shaped box.
 There are no reeds; the instrument is purely electronic.
 It was designed to be used in conjunction with Farfisa's amplifiers, and has a multi-pin cable that connects the controls of the accordion with the controls of the amplifier, or the F/AR Reverb preamp power supply unit.

 The Farfisa Matador was introduced in 1972.
 Unlike earlier instruments, it uses drawbars to select a variable amount of sound, like a Hammond.
 The lowest 17 keys cover the manual bass section.
-The Matador-M was compact version that used tabs.
+The Matador-M was a compact version that used tabs.

 In 1975, Farfisa introduced the Stereo Syntorchestra synthesiser, that combined a polyphonic string ensemble with a monophonic analogue synth.
 It features a three-octave keyboard, and separate outputs for the monophonic and polyphonic sections.
 The Soundmaker was Farfisa's next non-organ instrument, with a further development of the synthesizer approach, incorporating an improved string sound and more modifiable monophonic synthesiser sounds.
 It was mainly sold in continental Europe.
 This was followed by the Polychrome, built at the end of the 1970s.
-It was Farfisa's largest and most feature-rich non-organ instrument, as an analog synthesizer featuring vocal, brass, string, and percussion sections, including a built in chorus, phase, modulation and aftertouch.
+It was Farfisa's largest and most comprehensive non-organ instrument, as an analog synthesizer featuring vocal, brass, string, and percussion sections, including a built in chorus, phase, modulation and aftertouch.

 Among the last combo organs made by Farfisa were the Bravo and Commander, released in 1980.
 The Commander reprised part of the design of the VIP 205 in updated form, while the lightweight and simple Bravo's sound was a move to compete with emerging portable keyboards and synthesisers.